weaveworks/profiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 Thank you for opening this feature request!
-You are helping make pctl a better project :)
+You are helping make profiles a better project :)
 In order to help us process this request faster, please provide as much detail as possible.

 Before creating a feature request, please search existing issues to see if this request has already been made.
 If there is a similar feature request please up-vote it and/or add your comments to it instead.